 Climbing

 Drone LV from Mad Rock combines high performance and comfort.
-With an aggressive profile, this shoe is designed to deliver maximum performance.
+Placed within the aggressive shoes category, these are designed to deliver maximum performance.

 It has a stretchy and breathable tongue, which ensures great comfort.
 It has a Science Friction 3.0 rubber sole that gives great friction.

 Drone LV is essentially a low-volume rock climbing shoe, which makes it a great choice for climbers with narrow feet.
 It has a smaller heel-cup which is good for climbers with small heels .
-The shoe is also vegan friendly.
+The shoe is also vegan friendly, and is great for gym climbing sessions.

-The shoe is great for steep bouldering and sport climbing.
+This is great as a steep rock climbing shoe and performs well in sport climbing.
 It is in these areas that it performs exceptionally well.
-It has got a sturdy heel as well.
+It has got a sturdy heel and a wide toe box as well.
 Furthermore, Drone is a really good looking shoe with some attractive colors.

 Cons